 ISP Announces Results Of A Violent Crime Suppression Detail In Metro East Area

-EAST ST. LOUIS – Illinois State Police (ISP) Statewide Anti-Violence Enforcement South group conducted a violent crime suppression detail December16-19, 2024 in St. Clair and Madison counties, focusing its efforts on East St. Louis and neighboring Metro East communities.
-The operation utilized intelligence and technology to target known high crime areas, violent offenders, and structured criminal groups in the communities of the Metro East.
+EAST ST. LOUIS — The Illinois State Police (ISP) conducted a violent crime suppression detail in the Metro East area over the weekend of October 28 and 29, 2024, focusing on St. Clair and Madison counties, particularly East St. Louis and surrounding communities.
+The operation aimed to address rising concerns about violent crime by utilizing intelligence and technology to target high-crime areas and known offenders.

+During the two-day operation, ISP reported a total of 27 arrests, resulting in 33 felony charges and 55 criminal charges.
+Among the arrests, 27 were specifically related to firearm offenses, and authorities seized 16 firearms and recovered one stolen vehicle.

 Get The Latest News!